Senegal

 Spring Enrichment Program

-In the spring, students work together to plan a two to three-week excursion in the Sine-Saloum Delta and the Gambia.
+In the spring, students work together to envision and plan a two to three-week excursion.
+Frequent destinations are the Sine-Saloum Delta and the Gambia.
 The Sine-Saloum Delta, at the mouth of the Saloum River, is a diverse ecosystem of wetlands, lakes, lagoons and marshes, as well as sandy coasts and dunes, terrestrial savannah areas and dry, open forest.
 It is home to 400 species of animals and plays a vital role in flood control and regulating the distribution of rainwater for the local people and wildlife.
 Students, with the support of onsite staff, develop an itinerary that explores life in Serer fishing villages and delves deeper into development and environmental issues.
 Depending on student interest, it is also possible to travel to the Gambia which shares many ethnic, linguistic, economic, and historical ties with Senegal.
 Students will have the opportunity to meet with local Gambian leaders, traditional healers, regional development specialists, and other experts in the area.

 Program Wrap-up